Las Vegas Valley: Tourism

 The major attractions in the Las Vegas Valley are the hotel/casinos.
 These hotels generally consist of large gambling areas, theaters for live performances, shopping, bars/clubs, and several restaurants and cafes.
+According to the city government, about 41.7 million people visit Las Vegas annually.
 There are clusters of large hotel/casinos located in both downtown Las Vegas and on the Las Vegas Strip.
 The largest hotels are mainly located on the Strip, which is a four-mile section of Las Vegas Boulevard.
 These hotels provide thousands of rooms of various sizes.
 Fifteen of the world's 30 largest hotels by room count are on the Strip, with a total of over 62,000 rooms.
 There are many hotel/casinos in the city's downtown area as well, which was the original focal point of the Valley's gaming industry.
 Several hotel/casinos ranging from large to small are also located around the city and metro area.
 Many of the largest hotel, casino, and resort properties in the world are located on the Las Vegas Strip.

 The valley's casinos can be grouped into several locations.
 The largest is the Las Vegas Strip, followed by Downtown Las Vegas, and then the smaller Boulder Strip.
 There are also several one-off single standing hotel/casinos dotted around the valley and the metro area.

 In 2011, the majority of tourists arrived from the western states (55%) with 31% from California alone.
 Approximately 16% of tourists arrived from outside North America.